 The Group sells and leases back operating machinery and transportation vehicles.
-The Group keeps the transferred assets subject to the sale and leaseback transaction on the balance sheet and accounts for amounts received as a financial liability due to intention to exercise repurchase option for the underlying assets set by contracts.
+The Group keeps the transferred assets subject to the sale and leaseback transaction in the consolidated statement of financial position and accounts for amounts received as a financial liability due to intention to exercise repurchase option for the underlying assets set by contracts.